 TikTok is one of the few social platforms that can report an increase in usage around the news.
 The app’s popularity prevails with young adults, with data showing 26% of all US adults under the age of 30 regularly getting their news on TikTok.

 TikTok as a news source for regular users grew from 22% in 2020 to 43% in 2023, ranking TikTok fourth behind Facebook, YouTube and Instagram.

 Is TiKTok a reliable news source?

 An issue with receiving news from social media has been the accuracy of information.
 Despite restrictions on political messaging and a growing presence as a news source, TikTok has no safeguards in place to prevent false political information.
-A recent study by NewsGuard found that almost 20% of videos returned in a TikTok search contained misinformation.
+A study by NewsGuard found that almost 20% of videos returned in a TikTok search contained misinformation.
 The platform has previously struggled to contain misinformation related to topics like the Ukraine war, elections and COVID-19.

 In contrast, TikTok is a great example of mobile journalism, and is a great way for sharing news in real-time

 TikTok’s distribution of the news is packaged using the app’s short-form video format, which typically lasts 30-60 seconds.
 This means that news content on the platform is easy to consume and can be more engaging.